Nitrouze/zigbee2mqtt_converters/README.md

 Stable versions from [Zigbee2mqtt](https://www.zigbee2mqtt.io/ "Zigbee2mqtt") are, off course, always preferable when they become available. **So use files listed here with caution and always make a backup before trying it.**

+Now, that you've been warned, let's proceed ...

 ### In order to use a custom converter, you need to ...

 1. **Add some lines to your Zigbee2mqtt configuration.yaml file ...**